-- Jaguars are Prepared each day for their classes and activities. - Jaguars show Respect for staff members and fellow students. - Jaguars value their Individuality and do not always go along with the crowd. - Jaguars exhibit Determination when faced with difficult and challenging situations. - Jaguars put forth their best Effort with each task they undertake.
+- Jaguars are Prepared each day for their classes and activities. - Jaguars show Respect for staff members and fellow students. - Jaguars value their Integrity doing what's right even during difficult times. - Jaguars exhibit Determination when faced with difficult and challenging situations. - Jaguars display Empathy seeking to understand what it is like to walk in someone else's shoes.